Write For Us

 Sending in story ideas

 Send us a proposal which includes an estimated word count.
 Tell us about the topic, your angle (and what the other side is saying), and why you think your story would interest Our Times readers.
-Point us to a sample of your writing and, if applicable, provide us with a list of publications you’ve written for.
-If you’re a new or emerging writer, don’t worry if you don’t yet have such a list.
+Point us to a sample of your writing and, if applicable, provide us with a list of publications you've written for.
+If you're a new or emerging writer, don't worry if you don't yet have such a list.
 Give us a month to respond.
-If we don’t, then contact us again.
-Please note that, as a Canadian labour magazine, we generally prefer Canadian-based stories.
+If we don't, then contact us again.
+Please know that we receive a high volume of submissions and may not be able to respond to all those we're unable to accept.
+If you don't hear from us after contacting us a second time, we're likely unable to accept your piece.
+Please also note that, as a Canadian labour magazine, we generally prefer Canadian-based stories.